-- Staff must record the allegation and tell the DSL, but do not investigate it - The DSL will contact the local authority children's social care team and follow its advice, as well as the police if the allegation involves a potential criminal offence - The DSL will put a risk assessment and support plan into place for all children involved (including the victim(s), the child(ren) against whom the allegation has been made and any others affected) with a named person they can talk to if needed - The DSL will contact the Children and Adolescent Mental Health Services (CAMHS), if appropriate
+- Staff must record the allegation and tell the DSL, but do not investigate it; - The DSL will contact the local authority children's social care team and follow its advice, as well as the police if the allegation involves a potential criminal offence; - The DSL will put a risk assessment and support plan into place for all children involved (including the victim(s), the child(ren) against whom the allegation has been made and any others affected) with a named person they can talk to if needed; - The DSL will contact the Children and Adolescent Mental Health Services (CAMHS), if appropriate.

-Creating a supportive environment in College and minimising the risk of peer-on-peer abuse
+7.8.2 Creating a supportive environment in College and minimising the risk of child-on-child abuse

-We recognise the importance of taking proactive action to minimise the risk of peer-on-peer abuse, and of creating a supportive environment where victims feel confident in reporting incidents.
+We recognise the importance of taking proactive action to minimise the risk of child-on-child abuse, and of creating a supportive environment where victims feel confident in reporting incidents.